eclipse-sumo/sumo/docs/web/docs/Demand/Importing_O/D_Matrices.md

 values, an integer time being the simulation time in seconds and a floating point number describing the probability.
 These two values are separated using a ':'.
-At least two values must be supplied making the definition of a timeline in this case being decribeable by the following
+At least two values must be supplied making the definition of a timeline in this case being describable by the following
 BNF-formula:

 ```